-Under the supervision of the Vice President of Clinical Development and Medical Affairs, the Clinical Scientist drives and executes the goals for the study design, plan, protocol development, implementation and monitoring of the company’s Phase I/II Oncology/Hematology clinical trials.
+Under the supervision of the Chief Medical Officer, the Medical Director drives and executes the goals for the study design, plan, protocol development, implementation and monitoring of the company’s Phase I/II Oncology/Hematology clinical trials.
 The position will provide key overall clinical, scientific and/or logistical support to clinical development programs and is responsible for the compliance of the department and the company to regulatory standards and procedures.

 - Assist in or design, author and/or review clinical study synopses, protocols, amendments, study reports and other study-related documents.

 - Provide clinical input for clinical protocol monitoring guidelines and analysis plans.

 - Drive clinical interpretation of study data.
 Track emerging efficacy and safety profile of drugs in on-going clinical trials; inform Clinical Development team of changes in the efficacy/safety and/or risk benefit profiles as they occur.

 - Provide input and/or prepare clinical sections of regulatory documents (e.g., INDs, IND annual reports, Investigator’s Brochures, CRFs, Informed Consent forms, Statistical Analysis Plans, Data Management edit check specs, clinical supplies package diagrams and labeling).